OpcodePete/vim/vim IDE setup.md

 Fonts

 To get vim-airline to display arrows, install the patched powerline fonts and use them
+Ensure you have the correct fonts installed - refer to my (i3 installation guide)[https://github.com/OpcodePete/i3/blob/main/i3%20Installation%20guide.md]

 ```bash
 # List all Roboto fonts